DETAILED ACTION

 Regarding claim 17, the combined teachings of the above cited references for claim 15 are silent as to arc-height.

 However, arc-height will depend on the chord length within the constraints of the camber (0.08-0.15 per claim 15) and chord length depends on the size of the blade.
-Therefore, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to have modified the teachings of Weetman II by sizing the propeller for use in a tank wherein the arc-height is in a range of 45-70 millimeters in a subset of the plurality of imaginary intermediate geometrical planes extending along a continuous range of at least 70% of the entirety of the radial distance, the continuous range excluding at least the inner geometrical plane and the outer geometrical plane (Weetman II, selecting planes from the infinite number of intermediate planes in a continuous range of at least 70% of the entirety of the radial distance excluding the outer and inner geometrical planes will still meet the claim limitation, such as by selecting the planes close to the hub in Weetman II).
+Therefore, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to have modified the teachings of Weetman II by sizing the propeller for use in a tank wherein the arc-height is in a range of 45-70 millimeters in a subset of the imaginary intermediate geometrical planes extending along a continuous range of at least 70% of the entirety of the radial distance, the continuous range excluding at least the imaginary inner geometrical plane and the outer geometrical plane (Weetman II, selecting planes from the infinite number of intermediate planes in a continuous range of at least 70% of the entirety of the radial distance excluding the outer and inner geometrical planes will still meet the claim limitation, such as by selecting the planes close to the hub in Weetman II).

 The person of ordinary skill in the art would have found it obvious scale the relative dimensions of the propeller up or down with the expectation of achieving the same performance for use in different size tanks.
 See In Gardner v.
 TEC Syst., Inc., supra.